 Musk, who formerly held an H-1B visa, emphasized the necessity of improvements.
 He suggested eliminating employer limits on visa holders and implementing a merit-based system.

-Trump's support for Musk suggests a possible policy change.
-Speculation on immigration reforms has increased since Sriram Krishnan was appointed to an advising position.
+Trump’s support for Musk suggests a possible policy change.
+Speculation on immigration reforms has increased since Sriram Krishnan was appointed to an advisory position.
 The modifications may help countries like India by making it easier for qualified workers to obtain green cards and permanent residence.

-Musk and Trump's stances emphasize the significance of striking a balance between job protection and innovation as the debate rages on.
-Although the H-1B program's future is still up in the air, the controversy highlights how it has shaped the tech scene in America.
+Musk and Trump’s stances highlight the importance of striking a balance between job protection and innovation as the debate continues.
+Although the future of the H-1 B program remains uncertain, the controversy highlights its significant impact on the American tech scene.

 Critics contend that the policy unfairly favours foreign labour while suppressing wages for American workers.
-Additionally, others contend that it is prone to abuse by businesses who value cost reductions over employing local talent.
+Additionally, others contend that it is prone to abuse by businesses that value cost reductions over employing local talent.

 Verified procedures are used in legal immigration, such as the H-1B program, to bring in talented people to satisfy industry shortages.
 People who enter or remain in a country without the required authorization are considered to be engaging in illegal immigration.